P.O. Box 202

 Friendswood, Texas 77549

-Builders Without Borders of Texas, Inc., is a 501(c)3, non-profit organization that is dedicated to helping others help themselves by assisting with food, housing, education, and medical services to disadvantaged people locally and around the world.
+It’s not just about building buildings.
+We are a 501(c)3, non-profit organization that is dedicated to BUILDING LIVES.
+We help others help themselves by assisting the with food, housing, education and medical services to those who are disadvantaged.
+We provide opportunities for all people to grow and learn through fellowship and service.

 Shop for a cause at our resale store!